meilisearch/documentation/reference/features/search_parameters.md

 Configures the number of characters to keep on each side of the matching query term when using the [`attributesToCrop`](/reference/features/search_parameters.md#attributes-to-crop) parameter.
 Note that this means there can be up to `2 * cropLength` characters in the cropped field.

+If `attributesToCrop` is not configured, `cropLength` has no effect on the returned results.

 ## Attributes to highlight

 **Parameter**: `attributesToHighlight`